 The deadlines for filing these reports are:

-In Nova Scotia, we currently have five registered political parties.
+In Nova Scotia, we have six registered political parties.
 These are:

 Atlantica Party Association of Nova Scotia